yangr0/BlackPhish/README.md

 # in BETA

-This is still in BETA so you may see problems, please report them to use if you see any problems
+This is still in BETA so you may see problems, please open an issue on GitHub and report them!

 Started October 31, 2019